czue/pegasus-docs/deployment/kamal.md

 Kamal is a deployment tool that uses Docker to deploy applications to servers.
 It is designed to be simple to use and to work with a single server or a cluster of servers.
+It can also be used to deploy multiple apps to the same server.

 Kamal will deploy the app as Docker containers, and will also deploy the database and any other services that are required.
-It will also configure a load balancer ([Traefik](https://traefik.io/) to route traffic to the app as well as configure SSL certificates using LetsEncrypt.
+It will also configure a load balancer ([kamal-proxy](https://github.com/basecamp/kamal-proxy) to route traffic to the app as well as configure SSL certificates using LetsEncrypt.

-In the setup here we will run all the services on a single server however Kamal is designed to work with multiple servers, so you can easily move services to separate servers and update the Kamal configuration in `deploy/config/deploy.yml`.
+In the setup here we will run all the services on a single server however Kamal is designed to work with multiple servers, so you can easily move services to separate servers and update the Kamal configuration in `config/deploy.yml`.

-*Note: Kamal support was added in a recent version of Pegasus.
-If you run into any issues, please get in touch!*

 ### Screencast